byterubpay/byterub-site/_posts/2019-04-22-logs-for-the-ByteRub-Research-Lab-meeting-held-on-2019-04-22.md

 **\<sgp\_>** This should be consensus.
 Isthmus opened a GitHub issue, and I don't think anyone has voiced opposition to it
 **\<luigi1111w>** 2 output min is good
 **\<sarang>** absolutely
-**\<Isthmus>** Oh yea, if you have thoughts, leave them here: https://github.com/byterubpay/monero/issues/5399
+**\<Isthmus>** Oh yea, if you have thoughts, leave them here: https://github.com/byterubpay/byterub/issues/5399
 **\<Isthmus>** Otherwise, good to move on
-**\<charuto>** could the spike on 1output transactions be somehow related to monero classic/original ? date seems to almost coincide.
+**\<charuto>** could the spike on 1output transactions be somehow related to byterub classic/original ? date seems to almost coincide.
 **\<sarang>** OK, in the interest of hitting our 1-hour target, I'll work up numbers for batch Lelantus verification at varying anonymity set sizes, and finish up some example code refactoring to complete that project
 **\<sarang>** I'm also looking into how a new transaction type could be used to transition RingCT outputs to this
 **\<sarang>** Submission of the DLSAG paper is finally happening